 The instructor must find lodging on his/her own.
 YSS does not arrange the rental agreement.
 If the instructor is unfamiliar with the host city and does not have personal contacts, he/she may wish to contact YSS, the local coordinator, or instructors who have participated in the program for suggestions.
-Be very careful when making online rental agreements, and only use reputable companies that have been referred to you.
+Please only use reputable companies that have been referred to you.